cassiomolin/log-aggregation-spring-boot-elastic-stack/README.md

 - In the left-hand side, there's a list of fields available.
 Hover over the list of fields and an _Add_ button will be shown for each field.
 Add a few fields such as `application_name`, § `trace.trace_id`, `trace.span_id` and `message`.

 - Let's trace a request.
-Pick a trace id from the logs and, in the filter box, input `trace.trace_id: "<trace.trace_id>"` where `<trace.trace_id>` is the trace id we want to use as filter criteria.
-Click the _Update_ button and now we will able to trace a request.
+Pick a trace id from the logs and, in the filter box, input `trace.trace_id: "<value>"` where `<value>` is the trace id we want to use as filter criteria.
+Then click the _Update_ button and we will able to trace the interactions between the services.
+As can be seen in the image below, the trace id is the same for the entire operation, which started in the post service.
+The call to the downstream service, comment service, has been assigned a different span id.

 ![Filtering logs by trace id][img.screenshot-07]

-The trace id is the same for the entire operation, which started in the post service.
-The calls to the downstream service, comment service, has been assigned a different span id.

-All the container data is stored under `elasticseach/data` and `filebeat/data`.
-If you stop the containers and start them up again, no data will be lost.
+Both Elasticsearch indexes and the Filebeat tracking data are stored in the host, under the `elasticseach/data` and `filebeat/data` folders.
+It means if you destroy the containers, no data will be lost.

   [img.services]: /misc/img/diagrams/services.png